Save up to $1,322 on our trips! Limited spots. Book Now.

 Popular since Roman times for its thermal spa baths, the resort town of Sirmione occupies a narrow peninsula at the southern end of the lake.
 A white, fairytale 13th-century castle, with wide-open views from its crenellated tower, marks the entrance to the attractive historic centre.
 Make your way to the tip of the peninsula to stumble across the Grotte di Catullo – the ruins of a 1st-century villa near the Lido delle Bionde beach.
 Do some historic sightseeing, then sprawl out on the sand with a book, to sunbathe and cool off in the cliff-protected water.

-This article is an update of one originally by Luca Pinelli.
+This article is an update of an article originally written by Luca Pinelli.

 close-ad